-Namaste is a traditional Indian greeting that is commonly used as a form of salutation, farewell, or acknowledgment.
-The word “namaste” is derived from Sanskrit and can be broken down into two parts: “namah” which means “bow” or “obeisance”, and “te” which means “to you”.
-Therefore, the literal translation of namaste is “I bow to you” or “I honor the divine in you”.
+Namaste is a customary Indian salutation that is frequently used as a means of greeting, bidding farewell, or expressing acknowledgment.
+The term “namaste” has its origins in Sanskrit and can be deconstructed into two components: “namah,” which signifies “bow” or “obeisance,” and “te,” meaning “to you.”
+As a result, the literal translation of namaste is “I bow to you” or “I honor the divine in you.”

-The essence of namaste is to recognize the divinity that exists within each person and to show respect and reverence for their inherent worth and value.
-When someone says namaste, it is a way of acknowledging and honoring the divine spark or soul that exists within the other person.
-It is a gesture of peace, love, and unity that transcends cultural, religious, and social boundaries.
+The essence of namaste lies in recognizing the inherent divinity within each individual and demonstrating respect and reverence for their intrinsic worth and value.
+Uttering namaste is a way of acknowledging and honoring the divine spark or soul residing within the other person.
+It represents a gesture of peace, love, and unity that transcends cultural, religious, and social boundaries.

-In addition to the spoken word, the physical gesture of placing one’s palms together in front of the chest with the fingers pointing upwards, known as the Anjali Mudra, is often used when saying namaste.
-This gesture is a symbol of respect, humility, and gratitude and is a way of showing that you are bowing to the divine essence within the other person.
+In addition to the spoken word, the physical act of joining one’s palms together in front of the chest with the fingers pointing upwards, known as the Anjali Mudra, is often employed when saying namaste.
+This gesture symbolizes respect, humility, and gratitude, serving as a means of conveying that one is bowing to the divine essence within the other person.